IsaacVanB/dream-analyzer/README.md

 Small local pipeline for parsing a dream journal, embedding dreams with Ollama, storing them in ChromaDB, and asking retrieval-augmented questions.
+The goal is to analyze a private dream journal over time while keeping all raw journal data local.
+The project is designed to support semantic dream retrieval, theme extraction, longitudinal analysis, graphing, and eventually a CLI/GUI interface where a user can ask natural-language questions about their dream journal.
-This project is a work in progress.
+🚧🛠️ This project is a work in progress. 🛠️🚧

 ## Setup